jwetzell/showbridge-docs/src/content/docs/showbridge/overview.md

 - [PosiStageNet](https://posistage.net/)
   - client
 - MIDI
+  - input (not included in pre-built binaries yet)
+  - output (not included in pre-built binaries yet)
+- Serial
   - client (not included in pre-built binaries yet)